alexle/alexle.github.com/posts/signs-you-are-runner.markdown

 9. It makes your day when someone wants to talk to you about running.
 GUs, carbo-loading, pace and taper strategies, hills and tempos, running shoes, what to wear, pronation, GPS watches, chafing..

 10. Your definition of "appropriate style in public" changes.
-As in, you don't mind that your shorts are 3-4 inches shorter than before.
+As in, you don't mind your shorts are 3-4 inches shorter than before.
 Headbands and hydration belts don't look so weird anymore.
 And for the guys, you secretly look forward to opportunities to wear your running tights.

-11. You have drawers in your house that look like this:
+11. You have drawers in your house which look like this:

       <a href="/static/gu_drawer.jpg"><img class="pure-img center" src="/static/gu_drawer.jpg" alt="alex gu drawer" /></a>
       <div class="separator" style="clear: both; text-align: center;">
-My top dresser drawer.
-And it looks so delicious.</div>
+My top dresser drawer, yummy.</div>

 12. You finish a run, double-over, gasping for air.
 People passing by don't comprehend why you voluntary do this to yourself.
 And all you can do is smile how great this is.
 That's when you know.